 Can I get help paying for a medical alert system?

 Those with a low income may qualify for Medicaid, some state Medicaid programs help cover some or all the costs associated with a medical alert system.
 Sometimes when you contact the medical alert company, they can inform you about discounts they accept.
 You can possibly receive tax deductions relating to the cost of your system.

 A medical alert system could be a life-saver but might not be something Medicare will provide for you.
 That’s why a Medicare Supplemental plan could be a go-to option.
 A Medigap plan will extend benefits that Medicare doesn’t.

-Since Medigap plans have little to no out-of-pocket costs, you know what you’ll pay for the year.
-With predictable health care costs, budgeting becomes easier.
-Also, our licensed insurance agents can offer their free services in helping you find the right plan for you.
+You know what you’ll pay for the year since Medigap plans have little to no out-of-pocket costs.
+With predictable healthcare costs, budgeting becomes easier.
+Also, our licensed insurance agents can offer their free services to help you find the right plan.